-Authority, which provided electrification to rural areas, increased local employment growth by an estimated 10 percentage points (Kline and Moretti, 2014).
-While these effects are larger than our estimates, they arise in the context of government programs which, unlike the NPS, were designed specifically for economic development.
+We can also compare the magnitude of our effects to that of place-based policies that explicitly target local economic development.
+The federal Empowerment Zone program, which provides employment tax credits and other investment incentives in specific communities, is estimated to have increased local employment by 12-21 percent and wages by 8-13 percent in the 1990s (Busso et al., 2013).
+In the early 20th century, the Tennessee Valley Authority, which provided electrification to rural areas, increased local employment growth by an estimated 10 percentage points (Kline and Moretti, 2014).
+While these effects are larger than our estimates, they arise in the context of government programs which, unlike the NPS, were designed specifically to generate economic development.